The Child-Parent Security Act: Gestational Surrogacy

 The Child-Parent Security Act

-The Child-Parent Security Act (CPSA) is a law in New York State that legalizes gestational surrogacy and provides a simple path to establish legal parental rights for parents who rely on assisted reproductive technology (ART) to have children.
+The Child-Parent Security Act (CPSA) legalized gestational surrogacy in New York State.
+The CPSA went into effect on February 15, 2021.
+An important aspect of the CPSA is the required licensure of gestational surrogacy organizations, sometimes referred to as matching programs.
+In addition, the CPSA establishes protections for gestational surrogates and a simple path to establish legal parental rights for parents who rely on assisted reproductive technology (ART) to have children.

-New York State (NYS) is the first state to license gestational surrogacy organizations (sometimes called 'matching programs').
-This is an important step in ensuring that gestational surrogacy organizations, assisted reproductive technology (ART) service providers, the practice of gestational surrogacy, and egg donation follow regulations that will help ensure the health and safety of the surrogate, the egg donor and the children born under gestational surrogacy agreements.
+New York State (NYS) is the first state to license gestational surrogacy organizations (otherwise called 'matching programs').
+This is an important step in ensuring that gestational surrogacy organizations and the practice of gestational surrogacy safeguards the health and safety of the surrogate, the egg donor and the children born under gestational surrogacy agreements.
 Licensing gestational surrogacy organizations through the Department of Health and establishing specific legal protections for gestational surrogates will also help ensure that the surrogacy agreement is ethical and fair to all parties involved.
-Additional information and resources are provided below about how to apply for a license as a NYS gestational surrogacy organization.

 Surrogate Registry.
 Once licensed, gestational surrogacy organizations must enroll in the Department of Health's Gestational Surrogate Registry.
-The Surrogate Registry is the central tracking registry of gestational surrogates in New York State.
-Licensed gestational surrogacy organizations will request a unique identifier for each surrogate at the completion of a surrogacy agreement and provide them a link to the surrogate registry.
-Participation by a surrogate is voluntary.
+Licensed gestational surrogacy organizations will request a unique identifier for each New York State surrogate at the completion of a surrogacy agreement and provide them with a link to participate in a brief questionnaire within the voluntary surrogate registry.
+Participation by a New York State surrogate is voluntary.

 Surrogacy Screening Guidelines.
 NYS Law requires health care providers who provide care to gestational surrogates to follow the Department of Health's clinical best practices as set by national standards of professional medical organizations such as the American Society of Reproductive Medicine (ASRM) and the American College of Obstetricians and Gynecologists (ACOG).